bursonic/driveMalta/Cars/Safety and your vehicle.md

 ###4250  - CARS3.1

-Before making a U - turn in the road you should always:
+Before making a u-turn in the road you should always:

 1. Select a higher gear than normal
 2. Signal so that other drivers can slow down
 3. **Look over your shoulder for final confirmation**
 4. Give another signal as well as using your indicators

 ###4564 - CARS3.2

-Which FOUR of these MUST be in good working order for your car to be safe and roadworthy?
+Which four of these must be in good working order for your car to be safe and roadworthy?

 1. Tempreture gauge
 2. **Indicators**